KemalGayatri/KemalGayatri/research/notes.md

 Consider adding a README file explaining the project's purpose and how to use it.
 Explore potential use cases or integrations for the project.

+Consider adding a `CONTRIBUTING.md` file to guide potential contributors.
+Explore CI/CD integration for automated testing and deployment.